-Ginger, is an anti-inflammatory and an antioxidant herb.
-It offers a sweet flavor when candied or used in recipes, making it a wonderful potential moral booster during a long-term disaster.
+Ginger, is an anti-inflammatory and antioxidant herb.
+It offers a sweet flavor when candied or used in recipes, making it a wonderful potential morale booster during a long-term disaster.

 To harness its substantial healing properties, you can simply chew on a piece of ginger root or brew it into a tea.
-Steepling about 30 grams of ginger root into hot water to make a tea is generally the recommended way to consume the herb for medicinal reasons.
+Steepling about 30 grams of ginger root into hot water to make tea is generally the recommended way to consume the herb for medicinal reasons.

 This herb does not at all resemble the marshmallows we toast over open flames.
 Both the roots and leaves of this herb are often used in natural medicines.

 Marshmallow is often ingested to alleviate sore throats, general indigestion, and to promote the healing of wounds.
 The herb boasts both antimicrobial and anti-inflammatory properties.
 Chewing on the roots or leaves can create a protective lining in the stomach to soothe ulcers, heartburn, and related problems.